idealista/.github/profile/README.md

 ## About the company

-At [idealista](https://www.idealista.com), the leading online real estate classifieds platform in Southern Europe, we've been helping our users overcome the stress and frustration of finding a home in Southern Europe since 2000.
+At [idealista](https://www.idealista.com), the leading online real estate classifieds platform in Southern Europe, we've been helping our users overcome the stress and frustration of finding a home since 2000.

 * [Explore jobs at idealista](https://www.idealista.com/empleo/ofertas/)